 The Galliformes Specialist Group results from merging the five former Specialist Groups for the Galliformes: Grouse, Pheasants, Partridges-Quails-and-Francolins(PQF), Megapodes, Cracids, and including the Tinamous.

-From 2009, 'GSG' stands for a single IUCN/SSC 'Galliformes Specialist Group', and no longer for 'Grouse Specialist Group' alone.
+GSG stands for a single IUCN/SSC 'Galliformes Specialist Group', and no longer for 'Grouse Specialist Group' alone.

-©new logo designed by Ram Papish sponsored by the 'Center for the Study of Tropical Birds' (USA).
+© logo designed by Ram Papish sponsored by the 'Center for the Study of Tropical Birds' (USA).

 MISSION, STATUS and CONSTITUTION